Setup Guide & Installation

 - Select WAN / Ethernet as the connection type.

-- Set Connection Type or WAN Type to IPoE / Dynamic IP / Automatic IP.
+- Set WAN type to IPoE / Dynamic IP / Automatic IP.

 4. Verification